 In addition to shows and exhibits, I also teach classes online and in person.
 My art pieces and prints are sold in artsy shops and galleries throughout the Midwest.
 For more, visit my website or catch up with me on Instagram.

 Cherie Burbach is one of 112 artists included in the 6th annual Small Works exhibition at Main Street Arts, a national juried exhibition of work 12 inches or less.
-Work from the exhibition can be previewed and purchased through the gallery’s online shop.
 Small Works runs through January 3, 2020.